eilseq/ControlDirt/README.md

 functionalities, to build custom and highly interactive applications that could be able to communicate with many computer music languages such as Supercollider, PureData, etc.

+NOTE: Until now was implemented just the Supercollider external

 ### Installation

 #### Dependencies